What has been achieved?

-Boundary features such as hedgerows, ditches, streams, banks and copses are important to local wildlife and contribute to the landscape character of New Forest farmland.
+Boundary features such as hedgerows, ditches and banks are important to local wildlife and contribute to the character of New Forest farmland.

 Find out more about Rural Skills and Better Boundaries in this handy video: